-Nurses are a valuable and influential group in our society, and they work to provide us health care in various fields.
+Nurses are a valuable and influential group in our society, and they work to provide health care in various fields.
 Nurses’ role in modern medicine has expanded over the years, increasing their workload adding to the stress of taxing field.
-When you factor in the high pressure of a job combined with easy access to potent medications, it can make nurses vulnerable to becoming chemically dependent on coping with the rigors of their career.
+When you factor in the high pressure of the job combined with easy access to potent medications, nurses are vulnerable to needing to cope with the rigors of their career.
+We’ll talk about addiction treatment for nurses in the following sections to give some insight into how we can help.

 We value nurses at a high level, adding to the stress of their job.
 Perfection is the expectation, and in this profession, there is no room for error.
 A simple mistake in the nursing field can mean the difference between life and death.
 It’s understandable why some nurses may turn to drugs or alcohol to cope.

 Forty percent of nurses who were disciplined for substance abuse used prescription medication to treat chronic pain.
 Nurses are typically the problem-solvers in a patient care setting and have difficulty accepting or asking for medical help.
-When nurses do seek treatment, it is hard for them to take their role as a patient which compromises the healing process.
+When nurses do seek treatment, it is challenging for them to accept the role of a patient which compromises the healing process.
 As someone who considers themselves in control of health care, it is hard to let go and allow someone else to treat you.
 It is a delicate balance that requires tested professionals to manage.

 Addiction is a primary, chronic disease of brain reward, motivation, memory, and related circuitry.
 Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
 The disease is also characterized by an inability to consistently abstain, impairment in behavior control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.